tari-project/tari/RFC/src/Glossary.md

 ## RegistrationCollateral
 [RegistrationCollateral]: #registrationcollateral 'An amount of tari coin that is locked up on the base layer when a [Validator Node] is registered'

+An amount of tari coin that is locked up on the base layer when a [Validator Node] is registered.
 In order to make Sybil attacks expensive and to provide an authorative base layer registry of [validator node]s they will need to lock up a amount of [Tari Coin] on the [Base Layer] using a registration transaction to begin acting as a VN on the DAN.

 ## RegistrationTerm
 [RegistrationTerm]: #registrationterm 'The minimum amount of time that a VN registration lasts'